Antiferromagnetic Hysteresis above the Spin Flop Field

 To verify the qualitative understanding of the obtained results, we construct a macrospin model.
 Two magnetic moments coupled antiferromagnetically are considered.
 The energy expression \cite{Gomonay2010PRB} can be formulated as follows:

 In-plane biaxial anisotropy field and out-of-plane uniaxial anisotropy field are represented by $B_{\text{an}\perp}$ and $B_{\text{an}\parallel}$, respectively.
 The two orthogonal easy directions in-plane are denoted as $x,y$ and correspond to $[110]$ and $[1\overline{1}0]$, respectively (Fig.~\ref{fig:hallbar}).
-The spin-flop field is denoted by $B_\text{sf}$ and equals $B_\text{sf}=2\sqrt{B_\text{ex}B_{\text{an}\perp}}$, where $B_{\text{ex}}$ is the exchange field.
+The spin-flop field is denoted by $B_\text{sf}$ and equals $B_\text{sf}=2\sqrt{B_\text{ex}B_{\text{an}\perp}}$ \cite{Gomonay2010PRB}, where $B_{\text{ex}}$ is the exchange field.
 The value of $B_\text{sf}$ is determined from the experimental data (Fig.~\ref{fig:spinflopsminus}). $\bf{B}$ remains in the plane of the sample in all experiments.
 The spins are expected to remain in-plane due to thin-film character of the sample \cite{Baldrati2020PRL, CaO2011APL} and the out-of-plane anisotropy field is set $B_{\text{an}\parallel} \gg B_{\text{an}\perp}$.
-We perform the energy minimization with $B_{\text{sf}}$ and coordinates of $\mathbf{B}$ as the only parameters obtaining the expected orientation of $\mathbf{n}$.
+We perform the energy minimization with $B_{\text{sf}}$ and coordinates of $\mathbf{B}$ as the only parameters, from which we obtain the expected orientation of $\mathbf{n}$.
 With the assumption of $B \ll B_\text{ex}$, the magnitude of finite $\bf{m}$ perpendicular to $\bf{n}$ due to the tilt of the spin sublattices can be estimated \cite{Gomonay2010PRB, supplement}.
 The SMR signal can be modeled by $R_{\text{xy}} \propto \rho_n n_\parallel n_\perp+\rho_m m_\parallel m_\perp$.
 For qualitative analysis, it is enough to approximate the ratio between $\rho_n$ and $\rho_m$ \cite{supplement}.
-We expect that SMR probes the orientation of the spin only, not the orbital angular momentum $L$ since the current density used in the experiment yields an effective magnetic field that does not exceed $0.4\,\text{T}$ as calculated based on the current-field equivalence \cite{Baldrati2020PRL}.
-Such low fields are not the region where effects coming from unquenched $L$ are observed unlike for the high magnetic field regime as will be discussed below.
+Even when allowing for the possibility that SMR probes not only the spin part but rather the total the angular momentum this would not influence the position of the sharp resistance transition and the hysteresis.
+Therefore, whatever component contributes to the signal, the hysteresis width would be the same for both the spin and the orbital component.